BBaysinger/gulp-webpack-starter/README.md

 Forked by BBaysinger mostly just to update dependencies and audit security issues.

+TODO: Some updates are necessary to keep this current.

 I removed the 'dest' folder from versioning and added a 'static' directory to copy static files from.
 This makes it easier to track the files.

 Added some tasks and features.
 I'll need to update the documentation.